telekosmos/adf-test-cicd/README.md

 - Every indicator is green -> 🎉
 - Go to the resource group in the Azure Portal and check the DataFactory resource, before empty, now has the same assets than that one in the development resource group.

+Try to debug/run the just deployed pipeline to see if all resources are ok also in the environment.